ripienaar/free-for-dev/README.md

   * [gitlab.com](https://about.gitlab.com/) — Unlimited public and private Git repos with up to 5 collaborators.
 Also offers the following features :
        - [CI/CD](https://about.gitlab.com/product/continuous-integration) (Free for Public Repos, 400 mins/month for private repos)
        - Static Sites with [GitLab Pages](https://about.gitlab.com/product/pages).
-       - Container Registry with 10 GB limit per repo.
+       - Container Registry with a 10 GB limit per repo.
        - Project Management & Issue Tracking.
   * [heptapod.net](https://foss.heptapod.net/) — Heptapod is a friendly fork of GitLab Community Edition providing support for Mercurial
   * [ionicframework.com](https://ionicframework.com/appflow) - Repo and tools to develop applications with Ionic, also you have an ionic repo
   * [NotABug](https://notabug.org) — NotABug.org is a free-software code collaboration platform for freely licensed projects, Git-based
-  * [OSDN](https://osdn.net/) - OSDN.net is a free-of-charge service for open source software developers, offering SVN/Git/Mercurial/Bazaar/CVS repositories and more.
+  * [OSDN](https://osdn.net/) - OSDN.net is a free-of-charge service for open-source software developers, offering SVN/Git/Mercurial/Bazaar/CVS repositories and more.
   * [Pagure.io](https://pagure.io) — Pagure.io is a free and open source software code collaboration platform for FOSS-licensed projects, Git-based
   * [perforce.com](https://www.perforce.com/products/helix-teamhub) — Free 1GB Cloud and  Git, Mercurial, or SVN repositories.
   * [pijul.com](https://pijul.com/) - Unlimited free and open source distributed version control system.
 Its distinctive feature is to be based on a sound theory of patches, which makes it easy to learn and use, and really distributed.
 Solves many problems of git/hg/svn/darcs.
-  * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS and nonprofit organizations
+  * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS, and nonprofit organizations
-  * [projectlocker.com](https://projectlocker.com) — One free private project (Git and Subversion) with 50 MB space
+  * [projectlocker.com](https://projectlocker.com) — One free private project (Git and Subversion) with 50 MB of space
   * [RocketGit](https://rocketgit.com) — Repository Hosting based on Git.
 Unlimited Public & Private repositories.
   * [savannah.gnu.org](https://savannah.gnu.org/) - Serves as a collaborative software development management system for free Software projects (for GNU Projects)
   * [savannah.nongnu.org](https://savannah.nongnu.org/) - Serves as a collaborative software development management system for free Software projects (for non-GNU projects)